*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 Check The Lavender Flowers

-Another thing I like to do when determining the quality of a lavender tea is to check the actual flowers themselves when I get the bag of tea.
+Another thing I like to do when determining the quality of lavender tea is to check the actual flowers themselves when I get the bag of tea.

 If you’re buying loose-leaf lavender flowers then it’s very easy to check them out to make sure that they look good there are no real issues with the flowers.